beecash/bitcoin/README.md

 Proof of Work
 -------------

 Miners can be a threat to the security of bcash.
-Therefore, we are committed to changing the proof of work algorthm any time miners do not agree with out changes to the protocol, in order to avoid centralization.
+Therefore, we are committed to changing the proof of work algorthm any time miners do not agree with out changes to the protocol, in order to avoid miner centralization.

 Vision:
 -------